-Fifteen Questions to Ask the Landlord before Signing an Apartment Lease
+Fifteen Questions You Should Ask a Prospective Landlord Before Signing an Apartment Lease

 Owning a home is part of the American dream, but it's not always within reach.
-If it's not within reach for you just yet, you'll likely be renting until that big day.
-Entering into a rental agreement is just as important as signing a mortgage, so you should know what to keep in mind before jumping into a lease.
+If it's not within reach for you just yet, you'll likely be renting until that big day comes.
+But entering into a rental agreement is just as important as signing a mortgage agreement.
+It's important to know what to keep in mind, so here are fifteen questions to ask before signing your name to an apartment lease.

 - How soon will your new apartment be ready for move-in?